Sourcing Competition and Competitive Bidding

-- In addition to the above approval levels, requisitions for computer equipment, software, software as a service and related items must be approved by the VP of Libraries and Information Technology or his/her designee.
+- In addition to the above approval levels, requisitions for computer equipment, software, software as a service and related items must be approved by the Assistant Vice President and Chief Information Officer.
 This is an off-line process that can be initiated by contacting IT via their service request system.

 For the University’s protection, it is important that contractors have an up-to-date certificate of insurance on file before a Purchase Order is issued and work begins.
 Generally, a “contractor” is a vendor who comes on to our campus or provides a service, such as transportation to our students.
 Some exceptions include guest speakers, certain performers, and instructors.
 Purchasing’s review of a requisition includes verification that the certificate is on file with Risk Management and, if it is not, Purchasing will notify the buying organization.
 It is the buying organization’s responsibility to obtain the certificate of insurance from the vendor.
-Typically, when notified, the vendor will request a certificate from their insurance carrier, who should send it directly to Risk Management (firstname.lastname@example.org).
-Risk Management will then notify Purchasing when the certificate has been received and Purchasing will issue the Purchase Order.
-Our minimum insurance requirements are available on the Business Office website.
+Typically, when notified, the vendor will request a certificate from their insurance carrier, who should send it directly to Purchasing (firstname.lastname@example.org).
+When the certificate has been received, Purchasing will issue the Purchase Order.
+Our minimum insurance requirements are available here: https://www.stlawu.edu/offices/purchasing/insurance-requirements

 Large projects or higher risk activities may have additional insurance requirements and the Risk Management staff should be consulted by contacting Eric Shinnick (email@example.com).